krystianzun/checkpoints-prototype/DATA-LOGIC.md

 ## Open Questions

+1. **Workout identifier** — There's no workout ID field in the current CSV.
+How do we group 1–3 classes into the same structured workout?
+Options: (a) a `workoutId` field gets added to the session data, (b) we group by date + consecutive timestamp proximity, (c) we treat all path classes on the same day as one workout.
+This is a blocker for any workout-level highlight.
+2. **Path vs explore sessions** — Is there a field that distinguishes path/journey classes from explore (freeplay) classes?
+Needed to correctly attribute sessions to workouts. `classId` references a studio class but doesn't indicate source.
-1. **Chapter window** — What defines a chapter?
+3. **Chapter window** — What defines a chapter?
 Fixed 2-week window?
 Rolling?
 Event-triggered by the user hitting a goal?
-2. **`dateCreation` timezone** — Unix timestamp.
+4. **`dateCreation` timezone** — Unix timestamp.
 Which timezone to display dates in — user's local, or UTC?
 3. **`percentile`** — pre-computed server-side or derived from `leagueRank / leagueTotalPlayers`?
 4. **`medal` field scale** — values seen in data: `1` and `4`.
 Is it 1=none, 2=bronze, 3=silver, 4=gold?
 5. **`handTrackingPercent = 0`** — does 0 mean perfect tracking (zero drops) or 0% tracked?
 Direction is unclear.